 What someone can do with your IP address

-Find out your location
+Find your physical location

 Make phishing attacks easier

 If you’ve commented on posts, forums, and websites, chances are someone could figure out your IP address.
 For example, administrators on WordPress-based sites can view the IP addresses of people who have commented on posts.
-Once an attacker has gathered enough information about you on forums and finds your contact information, they can in theory send you a more convincing phishing email.
+Once an attacker has gathered enough information about you on forums and finds your contact information, they can send you a more convincing phishing email.